-This bill appears intended to narrow the so-called "ministerial" exemption from FEHA for religious organizations, and to be in response to a recent case in which a religious school employee was discharged after she became pregnant although unmarried in violation of her employer's Code of Conduct.
+This bill appears intended to narrow the narrow the so-called "ministerial" exemption from FEHA for religious organizations, and to be in response to a recent case in which a religious school employee was discharged after she became pregnant although unmarried in violation of her employer's Code of Conduct.

-Status: Passed the Assembly and the Senate's Labor and Industrial Relations Committee and is pending in the Judiciary Committee.
+Status.
+Passed the Assembly and is pending in the Senate.